 In 1642, excavations at the Duomo revealed the now-infamous mummies of Venzone.
 The mummies of Venzone were the product of a natural phenomenon.
 The mummification process occurred due to a rare parasitic mold, which covered the entire corpse and dehydrated them thus stopping the decomposition.

-Just outside the cathedral is the Chapel of San Michele, where you can see the mummies.
+Just outside the cathedral is the Chapel of San Michele, where the mummies are housed.
 The information I found about the mummies was on a sign just outside the chapel.
-It states that there were 21 mummies, but after the earthquakes, only 15 survived.
+It states that there were 21 mummies but only 15 survived the earthquakes.
 Of those fifteen mummies, ten are housed in the chapel, and five are in the crypt of the Duomo.

 Gemona